naomi-fabiolatn/A00826875_A6.2/README.md

 coverage run --source=reservation_system -m unittest reservation_system.py
 coverage report -m
 ```
-This will generate a report indicating which lines of code are covered by the tests, such as the one exemplified with this code´s report.
+This will generate a report indicating which lines of code are covered by the tests.